vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH.md

 <details><summary>Buitenen</summary>

 And on that issue:
-Definite knowledge of the donation of words in a sentence is had through the words that are included or excluded.
-This being so, 51 words denote their meanings, whether these are established things or not.
+Definite knowledge of the denotion of words in a sentence is had through the words that are included or excluded.
+This being so, [51] words denote their meanings, whether these are established things or not.
 </details>